-The concept and the procedure of inserting breast implants to obtain the breast enlargement sounds rather simple and straightforward to many people but this is most definitely not the case.
-Many options and factors must be considered and decisions made prior to surgery so as to maximize the likelihood of you obtaining the desired results.
+Breast augmentation is the procedure designed to enhance and enlarge the breasts using implants.
+The concept behind the procedure may sound rather simple and straightforward but the inherent considerations, issues and decisions and, ultimately, the surgical skill required for the desired transformation are far more complex and comprehensive.
+The reason for this is that there are many options and factors that must be considered and decisions made prior to surgery so as to maximize the likelihood of you obtaining the desired results.

 - Breast Implant Options

 - Recovery from Your Breast Augmentation